-Considering the priority of patients is an important issue which has to be considered in their scheduling.
-There are several methods to set a priority rule to the patients before appointment scheduling.
-However, most of these priority rules are deterministic and fixed based on few parameters \cite{cayirli2003outpatient,godin2010agent, patrick2007improving,zhu2012efficient}.
-There are different parameters and patient’s characteristics which may affect their priority levels which are not considered in the previous studies.
-Family history, gender, age, etc., are some features which are not considered in calculating the priority level of patients in the previous studies.
+The priority of patients is an important issue that has to be considered in their scheduling.
+There are several methods to set a priority rule for the patients before appointment scheduling.
+However, most of these priority rules are deterministic and fixed based on a few parameters \cite{godin2010agent}.
+There are different parameters and patient’s characteristics that may affect their priority levels which are not considered in the previous studies.
+Family history, gender, age, etc., are some features that are not considered in calculating the priority level of patients in the previous studies.
 In the proposed study, a machine learning method is used to consider more factors to categorize the outpatients into different priority classes.
-The combination of some negligible features may have a large impact on the health of the patients which is ignored in the previous researches, but is considered in the machine learning methods to find the priority class of each patient.
+The combination of some negligible features may have a large impact on the health of the patients which is ignored in the previous research, but is considered in the machine learning methods to find the priority class of each patient.